TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 /Applications/Marker Data.app/Contents/Resources/Pagemaker.html
 ```

 There will not be any guides or tutorials available due to the complexity of the codebase, as it delves into programming and development territory.
-Users may rely on AI tools or large language models to support their customisation efforts
+Users may rely on AI tools or large language models to support their customisation efforts.